50 Foods You Can Only Find in the South

 Fried tomatoes?
 Green tomatoes?
 These merged oddities are a popular favorite down south—much like most things battered and fried.

-Pimentos are usually found cut up and mysteriously stuffed into green olives.
-But this slightly sweet pepper finds itself mixed with grated cheese, mayo, salt, and pepper to create this dixie classic dubbed the "caviar of the South."
+A type of pepper, pimentos are usually found cut up and mysteriously stuffed into green olives.
+But if you haven't had cheese made with the slightly sweet pepper, you're missing out.
+Mixed with grated cheese, mayo, salt, and pepper, this dixie classic is sometimes called the "caviar of the South."

-Before you get too excited, no you cannot sip a drink through this cheesy concoction.
+Before you get too excited, no, you cannot sip a drink with this cheesy concoction.
 Cheese straws are kind of like breadsticks, as they make the perfect accompaniment to soups and salads down South.
 Plus, they're baked with seasoned flour and, you guessed it, cheese.

-Or chitterlings.
-Or pig intestines that are cooked and then ladled onto a bowl of rice or pasta… If you’re into that.
+Also known as chitterlings, chitlins are pig intestines that are cooked and then ladled onto a bowl of rice or pasta.
+Don't knock it until you try it!

 As the name suggests, this deep-fried finger food was originally made to bribe dogs into keeping quiet.
-These says, they keep fans' mouths shut and full of the crunchy golden brown nuggets.
+These days, they keep fans' mouths shut and full of the crunchy golden brown nuggets.

 Shrimp and Grits

-Southerners enjoy this creamy seafood dish nowadays for lunch or dinner, or even breakfast!
-Besides for being an everyday staple, a warm bowl of creamy shrimp and grits is also quite festive, as it's usually enjoyed on Christmas or New Year's.
+Southerners enjoy this creamy seafood dish for lunch, dinner, or even breakfast!
+Besides being an everyday staple, a warm bowl of creamy shrimp and grits is also quite festive, as it's usually enjoyed on Christmas or New Year's.

 This hearty dish is as comforting as comfort food gets.
-To up this meal’s nutrition factor, many add veggies like carrots, celery, or peas, while others call that blasphemy.
+Many people also add veggies like carrots, celery, or peas, but others call that blasphemy.

-Sweet and ideal for deep frying, this white-fleshed fish is dipped into seasoned cornmeal and buttermilk, and is one of a southerner’s fave lunches.
-Pair catfish (one of the healthiest and cheapest foods in America) with a bucket of hush puppies and abundant tartar sauce and you've got yourself belly-filling (and possibly artery-clogging) meal.
+Sweet and ideal for deep frying, this white-fleshed fish is dipped into seasoned cornmeal and buttermilk and is a popular southern lunch.
+Pair catfish with a bucket of hush puppies and abundant tartar sauce, and you've got yourself a belly-filling meal.

-Original Southern BBQ is truly incomplete without a good pulled pork sandwich or rack of ribs.
-In fact, southerners are so dedicated to their grill that they began a team called South Pork BBQ, which aims to have the "biggest party and the best BBQ at every event" and has been competing for over 18 years!
+Any discussion about Southern BBQ is truly incomplete without mentioning whole-hog pork sandwiches and racks of ribs.
+In fact, Southerners are so dedicated to their grill that they began a team called South Pork BBQ, which aims to have the "biggest party and the best BBQ at every event" and has been competing for more than 18 years!

-This gourmet taffy is sold exclusively via a wagon (which was the original vehicle used since 1915!) roaming the streets of New Orleans.
-Think of it as an old-fashioned ice cream truck, but for taffy!
+This gourmet treat is sold exclusively via a wagon (which was the original vehicle used since 1915!) roaming the streets of New Orleans.
+Think of it as an old-fashioned ice cream truck, but for candy.